Amazon Was Tricked By a Fake Law Firm Into Removing a Popular Product, Costing the Seller $200,000 - Slashdot

 inventory was in Amazon's fulfillment center what if they got an court order to get it back (with amazon still not letting it out or saying that you must buy it and it is not in store at this time) and they just showed up at the fulfillment center with the county sheriff how would of that played out??

-Amazon should pay them a settlement (Score:2)
+Amazon should pay them a settlement (Score:5, Insightful)

 Amazon did not do reasonable due diligence and was the party tricked by the fraud, they should be the one to pay a penalty.